ryanwdavies/adhoc/square_root.md

 Here we write a crude programmatic approach.
 We use the rule of thumb method to get a close first approximation and then brute force to the required precision or until maxiter is reached.
 We use a coefficient in the brute force loop to improve efficiency; the natural log of the target is used since the relationship relationship between a given target and its root is not linear.

-Here in JavaScript, first imperatively using a arrow function notation, then taking a [functional](shttps://medium.freecodecamp.org/functional-programming-in-js-with-practical-examples-part-1-87c2b0dbc276) approach using JavaScript's [EcmaScript(6+)](https://www.codementor.io/ajinkyax/functional-programming-with-javascript-es6-j4ysxgvpj) [[1](https://en.wikipedia.org/wiki/Ecma_International)] higher order function features and recursion.
+Here in JavaScript; first imperatively using a arrow function notation, then taking a [functional](shttps://medium.freecodecamp.org/functional-programming-in-js-with-practical-examples-part-1-87c2b0dbc276) approach using JavaScript's [EcmaScript(6+)](https://www.codementor.io/ajinkyax/functional-programming-with-javascript-es6-j4ysxgvpj) [[1](https://en.wikipedia.org/wiki/Ecma_International)] higher order function features and recursion.

 (*highly recommend MPJ's [video series](https://www.youtube.com/channel/UCO1cgjhGzsSYb1rsB4bFe4Q/playlists) for all things JavaScript*).